 - Technology, physical education, art and music are part of each student’s schedule.

-- Spanish is taught in kindergarten through eighth grade.
+- Spanish is taught in fifth through eighth grade.

 - Students in fourth through eighth grade change classes to be taught by a specific subject-area teacher.